hmutiso/hackerrank/README.md

 # hackerrank
-Solutions to interesting HackerRank problems
+Solutions to interesting HackerRank problems.
+All Solutions are written in Java.